19 Towers, 22 Days

 Umeda Sky Building/Kuchuu Teian Observatory

 So far, we’ve seen a lot of different tower designs, some more questionable than others.
 The one thing that there was never any doubt about, though, was that they were all towers.
 Now we have finally reached the point in the Stamp Rally journey where we begin the question the very meaning of the word “tower”, which we took for granted for so long.
 Just look at the attached picture of the Umeda Sky Building.
 In fact, even before that, consider the fact that it is called the Umeda Sky Building and not the Umeda Sky Tower.
-I have it on very good authorityWikipedia, by the way, that technically towers do not count as buildings.
+I have it on very good authority, by the way, that technically towers do not count as buildings.
 Don’t ask me why, all I know is that’s just how it is.

 Anyway, now take a look at the picture, and tell me: does it depict a funky 90’s futuristic skyscraper office building with a big chunk taken out of the middle and some leftover scaffolding/crane-looking stuff (actually permanent parts of the design it seems), or a tower.
 If I showed you a picture of it from the side where there’s no chunk taken out of it, would you even be able to tell that it’s not just any other highrise?
 I rest my case.
 If the Umeda Sky Building makes the cut, you might as well start adding every tall office building with an observatory area at the top, which is the majority of the tallest ones.
 I just looked it up, and eight of Japan’s ten tallest buildings (not towers!) have observatories at the top, or near the top.
 Perhaps someone should make an All-Japan Building Association Stamp Rally of all the tallest buildings, which would be a far better fit for this particular “tower”.
 But, for now, it’s in the Tower Association Stamp Rally, so I’ll begrudgingly visit it and dutifully collect my stamp.
 At least it is mercifully close to Osaka station.